-HMS Sultan’s Royal Navy Cadets were established in 1979 and has grown from strength to strength over the last four decades.
-We are lucky to be based within the historic Fort Grange, built in the 1860s as part of the nation’s defenses against the threat of French invasion.
-This fantastic facility places us in the heart of day-to-day life at HMS Sultan and means we benefit from the invaluable support of our parent establishment and ship’s company.
+HMS Sultan’s Royal Naval Cadets were established in 1979 and have grown steadily over the last four decades.
+We are lucky to be based within the historic Fort Grange, built in the 1860s as part of the nation’s defences against the threat of French invasion.
+This fantastic facility places us in the heart of day-to-day life here.

 WHO WE ARE

-All of our cadets get to wear the traditional Royal Navy Number 1 uniform as well as being the first cadet unit to be issued with the current PCS working uniform issued by the Royal Navy.
-The cadets take part in parades and community activities including the annual Remembrance Day events – our cadets on parade in November 2016 even appeared in the national press.
+All of our cadets get to wear the traditional Royal Navy Number 1 uniform as well as being the first cadet unit to be issued with the current PCS working uniform used by the Royal Navy.
+The cadets take part in parades and community activities including the annual Remembrance Day events.

 WHAT WE DO

 The VCC is built around our cadet training syllabus which is designed to encourage the best out of our cadets and provide them with transferable skills for use in later life.
 The cadet syllabus is based around these 10 training themes:

 - Skill at Arm

 Our youngsters enjoy their cadet training, particularly the competitions in military and naval skills, as well as wide variety of sports, all whilst developing an awareness of their community and the wider naval service.
 In addition to instruction in skills and sports, VCC cadets also get the chance to attend weekend and summer camps during school holidays and to represent their units at major public events such as Armed Forces Day.